-15. A method of implementing a virtual private network (VPN) tunnel system, comprising:
+17. A method of implementing a virtual private network (VPN) tunnel system, comprising:

-coupling a controller to a client computer;

-- wherein said controller includes a microprocessor containing at least one memory which contains an operating system program; - wherein said memory stores certificate, password and endpoint information in said controller instead of in a database of said client computer; and - receiving authentication information at said client computer; - validating said authentication information using said controller; and - executing said operating system program of said controller to implement at least one VPN tunnel which connects said client computer to a VPN server and to a private network of computers and servers, via an internet connection.
+- coupling a controller to a client computer;, said controller which is disposed in a universal serial bus (USB) VPN device: - wherein said controller includes a microprocessor containing at least one memory which contains an operating system program; - wherein said memory stores certificate, password and endpoint information only in said controller instead of in a database of said client computer; and - receiving authentication information from said client computer; - validating said authentication information using said controller; and - executing said operating system program of said controller to implement at least one VPN tunnel, from said USB VPN device through the client computer, which connects said client computer to a VPN server and to a private network of computers and servers, via an internet connection; - wherein said operating system program to implement said at least one VPN tunnel is stored and executed only from said microprocessor of said USB VPN device; and - wherein other than driver and routing information, no other software program is installed on said client computer, from said USB VPN device.